apache/wicket-site/contribute/patch.md

 ## Time for some coding ##

-Wicket uses Get [Git](http://git-scm.com/) as versioning system, so you need to have it properly installed and configured to start work on Wicket code base.
+Wicket uses [Git](http://git-scm.com/) as versioning system, so you need to have it properly installed and configured to start work on Wicket code base.
 The main git repository is hosted on [Apache git server](https://git-wip-us.apache.org/repos/asf/wicket.git) but is